VGR: Visual Grounded Reasoning: Experiments

 \subsection{Comparison with existing methods}

+We compare our \method with a wide range of existing vision-language models on various benchmarks, including MMStar~\citep{chen2024we}; ChartQA~\citep{masry2022chartqa}; DocVQA~\citep{mathew2021docvqa}; TextVQA~\citep{singh2019towards}; InfoQA~\citep{mathew2022infographicvqa}; AI2D~\citep{kembhavi2016ai2d}; RealWorldQA~\citep{realworldqa}; POPE~\citep{li2023evaluating}.
+For clarity, we note that Sample represents the image token compression or downsampling scheme used, while Vtoken indicates the maximum number of image patch tokens.
+The top results are highlighted in \textbf{bold}.
+All results are drawn either from the original papers or from the official reproduction results reported by LMMs-Eval~\citep{zhang2024lmmsevalrealitycheckevaluation}, whereas our results are consistently obtained using LMMs-Eval.
+In particular, $^{\dagger}$ denotes our reproduction setting with a maximum of 20 local images using LLaVA-NeXT~\citep{liu2024llavanext} and visual memory feature pooling (2$\times$2 for the base crop and 4$\times$4 for local crops), with replay visual memory features further processed by 2$\times$2 pooling.

-We compare our \method with a wide range of alternatives, including Qwen-VL-Chat~\cite{bai2023qwen}, Visual CoT~\cite{shao2024visual}, DeepSeek-VL-7B~\cite{lu2024deepseekvl}, LLaVA-v1.5-7B~\cite{liu2023improvedllava} and LLaVA-NeXT-7B~\cite{liu2024llavanext}.
-As demonstrated in Table~\ref{tab:main_table_multimodal_benchmark}, our \method manages to perform the best under most cases, especially on benchmarks requiring fine-grained comprehension for high-resolution images.
-Moreover, considering the average number of visual tokens, \method achieves better performance with [N]~$\times$ visual tokens compared to the original LLaVA-NeXT~\cite{liu2024llavanext}, which implies that focusing the model on \textit{specific regions} is much more effective than simply utilizing more visual tokens.
-As the quantity of image tokens increases, this performance gap becomes even more pronounced.
+As shown in Table~\ref{tab:main_table_multimodal_benchmark}, our \method consistently outperforms strong alternatives, including Qwen-VL-Chat~\citep{bai2023qwen}, Visual CoT~\citep{shao2024visual}, DeepSeek-VL-7B~\citep{lu2024deepseekvl}, LLaVA-v1.5-7B~\citep{liu2023improvedllava}, and LLaVA-NeXT-7B~\citep{liu2024llavanext}.
+In particular, it achieves the best results on benchmarks requiring fine-grained comprehension of high-resolution images.
+Moreover, when taking into account the average number of visual tokens, \method delivers superior performance with 0.3~$\times$ visual tokens compared to the original LLaVA-NeXT, suggesting that focusing the model on \textit{specific regions} is substantially more effective than merely increasing the number of visual tokens.
+As the number of image tokens further increases, this performance gap becomes even more pronounced.
+The comparison between \method and the Zoomeye method in terms of performance and inference cost is available in Appendix~\ref{zoomeye}.